Fati-810/DrumKit/README.md

 # Features:

-🥁Play sounds by clicking on the drum kit buttons.
+🥁 Play sounds by clicking on the drum kit buttons.

-⌨️Use keyboard keys to play drum sounds.
+⌨️ Use keyboard keys to play drum sounds.

-⚡Smooth and responsive interaction.
+⚡ Smooth and responsive interaction.

-🧠Uses JavaScript to handle events and play audio.
+🧠 Uses JavaScript to handle events and play audio.

 # How To Play Drum Sounds